✨🎤 The CyberCup Show returns on 13 February 2026!

 • Duration per site: 1 to 3 weeks depending on size

-• Logistics Managed by Brain (transport, installation, recovery)
+• Logistics Managed by Brain (transport, installation, retrieval)

 • Simple visual instructions (pictograms)

-• QR codes for access to rules and online leaderboard
+• QR codes for online rules and leaderboard access

 Support and Maintenance Included

-• Regular content updates (new threats, priority themes)
+• Regular content updates (new threats, priority topics)

 • Remote technical support